How Memorial Diamonds Are Made

 Images: Algordanza

-Sara is the Jewelry Production and Social Media Coordinator at Kimberfire – a brilliant way to buy diamond engagement rings, fine diamond jewelry and loose diamonds in Toronto, ON and across Canada.
-She holds a Bachelor of Fine Art from York University and a Diploma in Jewellery Arts from George Brown College.
-She is skilled in jewellery design using CAD software, as well as traditional goldsmith techniques.
-When she is not immersing herself in all things jewellery, Sara is a dog mom to Barley, her beagle mix rescue dog who loves a good tummy rub.
+Sara Cumming is the Jewelry Production and Social Media Coordinator at Kimberfire – a brilliant way to buy diamond engagement rings, fine diamond jewelry, and loose diamonds in Toronto, ON and across Canada.
+She holds a Bachelor of Fine Art from York University and a Diploma in Jewelry Arts from George Brown College.
+She is skilled in jewelry design using CAD software, as well as traditional goldsmith techniques.
+When she is not immersing herself in all things jewelry, Sara is a dog mom to Barley, her beagle mix rescue dog who loves a good tummy rub.